ninja cpa review

 AICPA Ethics (89,92)

 Did you catch that I scored back-to-back 74s on REG?
-It was brutal.
-It also cost me my FAR credit.
+It was brutal, and it also cost me my FAR credit.

-(On a side note, I am the only Top-5 CPA Review course instructor that will publicly list their scores) 😀
+(On a side note, I am the only CPA Review course owner/instructor who will publicly list their scores or admit that they struggled initially). 😀

 I know the bitterness of failure.